Aj-Worajed-test/Exam_Aj.Worajed/README.md

 - pip install datetime

 ## How to install Library.
-- Open your cmd(You can open cmd by press window+R.you will see run window popup.you can type "cmd" and press enter.).Example : pip install openpyxl
+- Open your cmd(You can open cmd by press window+R.you will see run window popup.you can type "cmd" and press enter.).
 - When cmd window appear.You can type "pip install <your library>".Example "pip install openpyxl"
 - Press Enter